IrisBox/gewit-hring/_posts/2024-07-28-AngleseyAbbey.md

 date: 2024-07-28
 image: http://gewit-hring.com/images/posts/20240728-AngleseyAbbey.jpg
 lead_image: http://gewit-hring.com/images/posts/20240728-AngleseyAbbey.jpg
-alt_text: ""
+alt_text: "A peacock butterfly on some lavender in the sunshine with its wings slightly ajar "
-excerpt: "A walk around AA"
+excerpt: "Making a new friend on a walk around Anglesey Abbey.
+Looking up, around and on."
 author: Andy Corrigan
 audio:
 geojson: 20240728-AngleseyAbbey.json